Radioplane OQ-2: History

-It was at this factory on June 26, 1945 that Army photographer David Conover saw a young woman assembler named Norma Jeane Dougherty, who he thought had potential as a model.
-She was photographed in the plant, which led to a screen test for Norma Jeane, who soon changed her name to Marilyn Monroe.
+It was at this factory on June 26, 1945, that David Conover, an Army photographer, shot pictures of a young woman assembler named Norma Jeane Dougherty.
+Thinking she had potential as a model, he invited her to pose, and his encouragment led her to pursue work at a modeling agency, where her success prompted her to take a screen test and begin an acting career as Marilyn Monroe.

 Description and variants

 The OQ-2 is a simple aircraft, powered by a two-cylinder two-cycle piston engine, providing 6 hp and driving two contra-rotating propellers.
 The RC control system was built by Bendix.
-Launching was by catapult only and recovered by parachute should it survive the target practice.
+Launching was by catapult only and recovery by parachute, should it survive the target practice.
 The landing gear was used only on the OQ-2 versions as sold to the Army to cushion the landing by parachute.
 None of the drones including the improved variants shipped to the Navy had landing gear.
 The subsequent variants delivered to the Army did not have landing gear.

 The OQ-2 led to a series of similar but improved variants, with the OQ-3 / TDD-2 and OQ-14 / TDD-3 produced in quantity.
 A number of other target drones were built by Radioplane (including licensed contractors) and competing companies during the war, most of which never got beyond prototype stage, which accounts for the gaps in the designation sequence between "OQ-3" and "OQ-14".

 After World War II ended, various experiment were made with Radioplane target drones.
 In one experiment in 1950, a derivative of the QQ-3 Radioplane drone was used to lay military communication wire.

 During the war Radioplane manufactured nearly fifteen thousand drones.
 The company was bought by Northrop in 1952.